 Voluntary assessments for central government services

-Even if your service doesn’t need an assessment, you can arrange one to check you’re building it in a way that meets the Service Standard.
+Even if your service does not need an assessment, you can arrange one to check you’re building it in a way that meets the Service Standard.

 If you want to arrange a voluntary assessment, contact: